kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 <br>
 <p align="center"><img src="Images/5.png"></p>

-### Seeing a comparison of the distribution of pixel values in the new pre-processed image versus the raw imagez
+### Seeing a comparison of the distribution of pixel values in the new pre-processed image versus the raw image

 #### Including a histogram of the distribution of the pixels
     sns.set()